Travel

 What is it like being on safari?

-Being on safari is all about the wildlife and seeing big-game species, such as elephants, giraffes and lions in their natural habitat.
-A safari will see you game driving through the iconic African savannah while antelope and zebras graze lazily on the surrounding grasslands and migrating birds come refuel in the lakes and rivers.
-It may include the thrill of seeing a “kill” as lion prides stealthily stalk their prey or it might see you following in the footsteps of a naturalist guide as you track animals on foot.
+Being on safari is all about wildlife viewing and seeing iconic big-game species, such as elephants, giraffes, and lions, in their natural habitat.
+A safari will see you game driving through the iconic African savannah while antelope and zebras graze lazily on the surrounding grasslands, and migrating birds refuel in the lakes and rivers.
+It may include the thrill of witnessing a "kill" as lion prides stealthily stalk their prey, or you might follow a naturalist guide on foot as you track animals.

-Aside from walking safaris and game drives, an African safari may see you floating high above in a hot air balloon as the day’s first rays illuminate the landscape around you or perhaps cruising along meandering rivers as hippos submerge and re-emerge in the waters.
+Aside from walking safaris and game drives, an African safari may see you floating high above the savannah in a hot air balloon as the day’s first rays illuminate the landscape or cruising along meandering rivers as hippos submerge and re-emerge in the waters.
 Some safaris also include cultural encounters with tribal communities who’ve maintained their ancestral way of life or village visits to gain an insight into the local lifestyle.

-While daily excursions and wildlife-spotting activities are central to any safari, so too is staying in stunning lodges and camps immersed in wild surrounds.
-Enjoy warm African hospitality from a tented suite or luxurious cottage, with wildlife spotting often possible from the privacy of your deck.
-Imagine a candle-lit dinner under the stars while listening to the sounds of the wild ringing around you and nights spent stargazing as you recount the day’s adventures around the campfire.
+Daily excursions and wildlife-spotting activities are central to any safari, as is staying in stunning lodges and camps immersed in wild surrounds.
+Enjoy warm African hospitality from a tented suite or luxurious cottage, with wildlife often visible from the privacy of your deck.
+Imagine a candle-lit dinner under the stars while listening to the sounds of the wild around you and nights spent stargazing as you recount the day’s adventures around the campfire.

-There are so many different ways you can explore Africa’s wildlife reserves, ranging from budget, group safaris to exclusive adventures that include fly-in transport and luxurious accommodation.
+There are many ways to explore Africa’s wildlife reserves, ranging from budget group safaris to exclusive adventures that include fly-in transport and luxurious accommodation.
 You can opt for a recommended itinerary exploring the ever-popular Northern Circuit of Tanzania or plan a customised, off-the-beaten-track adventure to little-visited private concessions and reserves.

-Most safaris include classic game drives conducted in open-topped jeeps but you can also combine these with walking safaris (where permitted), boat-based safaris and hot air balloon safaris.
+Most safaris include classic game drives conducted in open-topped jeeps, but you can also combine these with walking safaris (where permitted), boat-based safaris, and hot air balloon safaris.
 If you’re coinciding your visit with the annual Great Wildebeest Migration, you may want to opt for a mobile safari, staying at temporary camps that follow the herds.
-This will see you in the heart of all the action, without having to be transported long distances each day to get to where the animals are.
+This allows you to be in the heart of all the action without being transported long distances each day.

 Where should you go?

-When you consider that Africa encompasses more than 50 countries (many of which are home to big-game wildlife), you’re spoilt for choice when it comes to deciding where to visit on safari.
-For many first-timers, the wildlife-filled landscapes of East Africa are high on the list, with outstanding tourism infrastructure and some of the continent’s most experienced guides.
-There’s a wide choice of accommodation to suit all budgets and countless airstrips so you can easily fly direct to the reserves.
+When you consider that Africa encompasses more than 50 countries (many of which are home to big-game wildlife), you’re spoilt for choice when deciding where to visit on safari.
+For many first-timers, the wildlife-filled landscapes of East Africa are high on the list, thanks to their outstanding tourism infrastructure and some of the continent’s most experienced guides.
+There’s a wide choice of accommodation to suit all budgets and countless airstrips for easy access to reserves.

 Tanzania’s Northern Circuit is a popular choice for first-timers, taking in the iconic Serengeti National Park and the UNESCO-listed Ngorongoro Crater.
 It can also easily be combined with a visit to the Maasai Mara National Reserve in neighbouring Kenya, which is home to the annual wildebeest migration and the red-robed Maasai tribe.
 One of the allures of a safari in Tanzania and Kenya is the region’s long stretch of Indian Ocean coastline, with palm-fringed beaches and the exotic island of Zanzibar awaiting after your safari.